bobloy/Fox-V3/chatter/README.md

 # Installation
-The installation is currently very tricky, and only tested on a Windows Machine.
+The installation is currently very tricky on Windows.

 There are a number of reasons for this, but the main ones are as follows:
 * Using a dev version of chatterbot